Accessing specialist support from Children's Integrated Therapy Service

 • eating and drinking difficulties (dysphagia)

-• Profound and multiple learning disability
+• profound and multiple learning disabilities

 Musculoskeletal problems

-• congenital foot abnormalities e.g. Talipes (club foot)
+• congenital foot abnormalities (for example, talipes)

 • preferential head turning (Torticollis)